multiscale/muscle3/docs/source/contributing.rst

 there.

-Once we're all satisfied with the change, the pull request will be accepted, and your code will become part of MUSCLE 3.
+Once we're all satisfied with the change, the pull request will be accepted, and your code will become part of MUSCLE3.
 Thank you!